 In the wake of a 2005 study by the IASC Task Force on Training, the IASC authorized the development of the Emergency Team Leadership Programme (ETLP) to promote cross-organisational participation and inter-agency leadership development in order to support the development of competencies for team leaders.
 UNHCR was selected to administer the training and the first course kicked-off in 2006.

-Designed as a blended-learning programme, the ETLP consists of:
+Designed as an online blended learning programme, the 2021 online ETLP consists of:

 - strengthen the quality of leadership in humanitarian operations

 - foster development of best practice in emergency leadership and management